“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 Nothing in life works that way.
 And I think it's having that conversation and often and, as Jason has said, in writing.
 I'm not talking about the contract because I'm very adamant about the fact that contracts are not agile and that's a whole another podcast.

 But with the business folks ─ listen, you have to understand.
 We can do what you ask but you have to understand what you're prioritizing and the tradeoffs.
-If you are tied to the holiday season and you absolutely must get something out by November 20, then, we might not get all of your features; and if you have a brand to protect and i have to work, then, we have to have time to protect the code, clean up the tech debt, build that solid foundation which means you might not get that shiny feature but the checkout process will work.
+If you are tied to the holiday season and you absolutely must get something out by November 20, then, we might not get all of your features; and if you have a brand to protect and it has to work, then, we have to have time to protect the code, clean up the tech debt, build that solid foundation which means you might not get that shiny feature but the checkout process will work.

 I think it’s important to have those conversations early and often and really embracing Agile at the business side of things and having your stakeholders be part of the planning process.
 You can ask for what you want.
 You can be in control of what is number one and number two priorities as long as we are able to say, “Listen.
 It's not going to happen” or “If it happens, it's probably going to crash.
 Sure, we can throw something together but your thing might not work.”

 So people have to get used to the reality that they're risking some things.
 If you ask for A, then, you're risking B. If you're asking for scope, you're risking quality.
-If you’re asking for scopes, you're risking budget.
+If you’re asking for scope, you're risking budget.

 JASON: Yes.
 I think there are tradeoffs all the time.
 So when you're looking at someone who’s completely focused on speed and boom, boom, boom, they're like, “You know, I read about stretch goals.
 You need to get people stretch goals” and that's all they're focused on, you could say, “Well, I need to get to the airport and my Uber driver is going to be here in five minutes.
-But there's a bicycle on the garage so I can get the bicycle right now but it's still going to take me an hour to get to the airport if I use my bicycle so just because I have access to it right now doesn't mean that's a good decision.
-I'd much rather wait for five minutes until the Uber driver shows up and it only takes me twenty minutes to get to the airport.”
+But there's a bicycle in the garage so I can get the bicycle right now but it's still going to take me an hour to get to the airport if I use my bicycle so just because I have access to it right now doesn't mean that's a good decision.
+I'd much rather wait for five minutes until the Uber driver shows up and it only takes me twenty minutes to get to the airport.

 DAVID: You all are reminding me of the ─ I'm sure you all know Steve McConnell: “The problem with quick and dirty is that the dirty remains long after the quick has been forgotten.”